“Cyberpunk” as a Genre And Not Just 2077

 cyberpunk 2077 night city

-Night City in Cyberpunk 2077
+Night City in Cyberpunk 2077 (CD PROJEKT RED)

 Some of the Aesthetics of Cyberpunk

-A lot of people when they think about sci-fi or the future often have a dream of interstellar lightships and hoverboards.
-Unfortunately, those things are impossible.
-Sorry, if that hurts, it hurt me.
 I had a really sad but grounding experience recently watching a creative figure explaining how space travel efforts are totally pointless.
 The speed limit of everything is the speed of light according to Einstein.
-We will never build something that fast and if we do it will be ages from our own lifespans, which unfortunately are mortal.
+We will never build something that fast and if we do it will take ages from now, beyond our own lifespans, which unfortunately are mortal.
 And I’m not a doomsayer but we’ve got so many other problems as it is.
-That’s kind of where cyberpunk is at.
-That’s one thing I like about it.
+We might colonize Mars or the Moon but things like warp drives are PHYSICALLY IMPOSSIBLE–sorry for screaming it but the collective blind eye toward humanity’s mistakes is an error.
+That’s kind of where cyberpunk is at, that’s one thing I like about it.

 Deckard

 Another great story from cyberpunk is BladeRunner, the film, based on Do Androids Dream of Electric Sheep? by Philip K. Dick.
-The Harrison Ford original which came out in the 80s with a follow-up sequel in the last couple of years was really ahead of the game even to this day.
+The Harrison Ford original film, which came out in the 80s with a follow-up sequel in the last couple of years was really ahead of the game, even to this day.
 They are both SO good and show how our perception of sci-fi has evolved over the past 40 years.
 Wait, FOURTY years? !#@&

 This is Really Happening Now